Dr Gareth M. Thomas

 - The digitised pregnant body.
 Pregnancy, Parenting and Digital Media, University of Canberra, Australia, 27 June 2015 (invited)

 - Having a hard(d) time?
 Young peoples' experiences of safety, regulation, and place in a marginalised South Wales community.
 Pacific Sociology Association Annual Conference.
 Hyatt Regency Long Beach, California, 4 April 2015

 - n/exclusion in the clinic: Down's syndrome, dysmorphology, and the ethics of everyday care (with Joanna Latimer).
 BSA Medical Sociology 46th Annual Conference.
 Aston University, 11 September 2014

 - Odd man out: the male researcher studying a female-dominated hospital setting.
 BSA Medical Sociology 46th Annual Conference.
 Aston University, 11 September 2014

 - Expectant parents, expecting perfection: constructing Down's syndrome in British antenatal care.
 XVIII ISA World Congress of Sociology Conference.
 Pacifico Yokohama, Japan, 14 July 2014

-Before my lectureship, I was employed as a Research Associate on the ESRC-funded 'Productive Margins: Regulating for Engagement' project (Feb 2014-May 2015).
+I was employed as a Research Associate on the ESRC-funded 'Productive Margins: Regulating for Engagement' project (February 2014-May 2015).
 This involved working collaboratively with academics, artists, and community organisers/members to map young peoples' experiences of health and wellbeing, regulation, and place.
 In June 2015, I was a Visiting Fellow at the University of Canberra where I carried out a study with Professor Deborah Lupton on pregnancy and parenting 'apps'.
-I am in the process of working on a grant application to carry out a qualitative study on patients' and professionals' experiences of non-invasive prenatal testing (NIPT).
+I am in the process of working on a grant application with collaborators to carry out a qualitative study on patients' and professionals' experiences of non-invasive prenatal testing (NIPT).